GitAsifAhmed/GitAsifAhmed/README.md

 and automation, with a front-end foundation in HTML, CSS, and JavaScript.
-Somewhere along the way I also picked up Unity and C# well enough to design and ship a full VR simulation that placed first in a game development contest - proof, to me, that finishing something end-to-end teaches more than any tutorial does.
+Somewhere along the way I also picked up Unity and C# well enough to design and ship a full VR simulation that placed first in a game development contest, to me, that finishing something end-to-end teaches more than any tutorial does.

 Outside of writing code, I manage partnerships for a growing startup,